fmeringdal/rust-rrule/README.md

 This crate follows the [iCalendar (RFC-5545) specification][ICal_spec] for the "Recurrence Rule".
 The Recurrence Rule spec corresponds to the `RRule` object in this crate.
-In addition it allows for adding the ["DTSTART" property][DTSTART_property] separated by a newline.
+In addition, it allows for adding the ["DTSTART" property][DTSTART_property] separated by a newline.

 The crate allows for a "BYEASTER" filter.
 But this is opt-in with the feature flag `"by-easter"`.